Education For Coping With Neck Pain

 The dull, aching, and burning pains, often associated with chronic pain syndromes, travel the slowest road and goes to a different part of the brain, called the limbic system, which is the emotional center and produces the feeling of dismay.
 One instinctively rubs an arm that has bumped into an object as sensations of touch or rubbing travel quickly and beat sharp pain, which travels more slowly, to the brain.
 The sensation of rubbing interferes with the sensation of sharp pain.

 This also relates to the important differentiation between pain and suffering, harm and hurt.
 The goal is to reduce the speed, strength, or volume of the transmission of pain.
-Elimination of the pain is not typically a realistic goal.
+Complete elimination of the pain is not typically a realistic goal.
 Reduction of the pain or suffering, however, is both realistic and possible.

 Neurotransmitters are chemical messengers that influence both mood and the experience of pain.
 Endorphins and enkephalins are the body’s own natural pain killers and are promoted by exercise.
 Many other naturally produced neurotransmitters also affect pain and these neurotransmitters can increase or decrease the pain message.
 Pain management techniques such as relaxation and cognitive re-framing or thought analysis and control can increase release of neurotransmitters that decrease pain and decrease release of those that increase pain.
 Patients either refusing to try a potentially helpful medication or resisting reduction of a narcotic, may become more cooperative when they are educated as to how the medications work.